PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 statistics, production positions, the existing direct fixture, and the smallest sequential zero-SWAP real-model control before changing source.
 Then commit and push one coherent unit without creating a pull request.

+## Dual affine-input BatchMatMul compatibility extraction: completed state

+The complete 317-line `_optimize_batchmatmul_affine_transpose_input_chains`
+helper is now owned by `passes/batchmatmul_affine_input_layout.py`.
+The lowerer retains one private one-call wrapper at both unchanged ordered production positions.
+After normalizing only the function name, the prior lowerer owner and new pass owner ASTs are identical.

+The owner preserves commutative Mul/Add inputs, exact exclusive branch matching, NCHW-to-NHWC channel-constant rotation, rank-three Reshape shape reversal for both branches, left post-Transpose removal, `adjY=True` conversion, tensor metadata propagation, exact mutation/removal order, fixed- point restart, sole prune/report boundary, and the historical statistic.

+The former direct-builder dual-branch fixture is removed from the giant test module and now lives in `test_flatbuffer_direct_batchmatmul_affine_input_layout.py`.
+It runs the module owner and lowerer wrapper on deep copies, compares the complete ModelIR, and fixes both affine branches, shape vectors, removed Transposes, and the adjoint flag.
+Together with the architecture owner/production selector it passes `2 passed in 1.94s`.
+The changed-file branch regression collection passes `514 passed in 27.20s`; the optional-TensorFlow import-blocked suite passes `11 passed in 9.27s`.

+Tier 2 `LINEA.onnx` is the strictly sequential zero-owner artifact control.
+Its two runtime counts remain `0,0` before and after extraction.
+The pre conversion completed in 7.827 seconds and the post conversion in 7.917 seconds; both recorded process-tree SWAP zero.
+The core artifacts are byte-identical:

+- float32 TFLite:
+  `fd91ea915b600b3581e8e0e68925fefd5302cd1bfb373ebca8b9b9410138c611`;
+- float16 TFLite:
+  `c8e44a48221eeead187869d93dfef1f7775420335aae5c63873118738d39f9a8`;
+- tensor correspondence:
+  `ac4bc30fd7076f40adb4b357f9556aef656dde9d6e27e0e8f9d95588a0d799dd`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The preceding sequential LINEA accuracy checkpoint remains `max_abs=0.002297189086675644`; no duplicate inference was added because the executed TFLite artifact is identical.
+Positive production ownership is not claimed; the module contract is fixed by the relocated public fixture.
+All actual model runs remained strictly sequential.

+The raw owner's known compatibility risk is unchanged.
+It mutates both affine branches sequentially before every Reshape shape constant is known valid.
+A late failure can therefore leave input rewires, tensor metadata, and rotated constants from an earlier branch despite a zero statistic.
+Correcting that requires an immutable all-or-nothing transaction and independent semantic fixtures and is not mixed into this exact mechanical move.

+Changed files are the new BatchMatMul affine-input pass, lowerer import and wrapper, relocated focused fixture, giant-test import/removal, updated architecture ownership test, and three branch documents.
+No public API, CLI, artifact name, TensorFlow boundary, dependency, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+Temporary tracing and conversion outputs are removed before commit.
+PR #952 remains closed; work is commit/push only and no pull request is created.

+The next raw source-order implementation with an existing public fixture is the 363-line `_optimize_batchmatmul_reshape_se_nhwc_chains`.
+At restart, inventory its Mean/Conv/gate branch, affine constants, statistics, production positions, the existing direct fixture, and the smallest sequential zero-SWAP real-model control before changing source.
+Then commit and push one coherent unit without creating a pull request.